ikethepike/rosa-backend/README.md

-# Rosa Stationen
+# Seeds coding

-This is the beginning to the Rosa Stationen app, bundled is Laravel, Vue and a few helpful packages.
+This is a rebranded version of the old rosa backend.
+It'll need some love and attention (plus updates!)
+But it's essentially what we need for the upcoming site.

 # Getting started